D4wnstar/aetherwisp/Analisi/Reale/Differential calculus/Differential.md

 ---
 aliases:
   - differentiable
+  - total derivative
 ---
 Given a function $f:A\subset \mathbb{R}^{N}\to \mathbb{R}^{M}$ where $A$ is an open subset, and a point $x_{0}\in A$, the function is said to be **differentiable** in $x_{0}$ if there exist a [[linear map]][^1] $Df(x_{0}):\mathbb{R}^{N}\to \mathbb{R}^{M}$, called the **differential**, such that
 $$\lim\limits_{h \to 0} \frac{f(x_{0}+h) - f(x_{0})-Df(h)}{\lVert h \rVert } = 0\in\mathbb{R}^M$$
 where $h\in V$.
 The differential is
 $$Df(x_{0})[v]\equiv \lim_{ h \to 0 } \frac{f(x_{0}-hv)-f(x_{0})}{\lVert h \rVert },\qquad v\in \mathbb{R}^{N}$$
 and represents a generalized form of the idea of "rate of change" that the normal derivative represents.
 This rate of change is evaluated in a certain point $x_{0}$ in space and in the direction given by $v$.
+The differential is also called **total derivative**, especially for real-valued functions.

 When evaluated on a [[basis]] vector $e_{i}$ in a [[vector space]] $V$, the differential becomes a [[partial derivative]] over that coordinate:
 $$Df(x_{0})[e_{i}]=\frac{ \partial f }{ \partial x_{i} } (x_{0})$$